Is your carpet smelling less than fresh? Freshen your carpet and leave your whole house smelling great with this fall scented carpet freshener.

 - Add essential oils and shake well.

-- To use sprinkle over carpet, allow to sit for at least 15 minutes, and vacuum normally.
+- To use sprinkle over the carpet, allow to sit for at least 15 minutes, and vacuum normally.

 Sometimes I also add a bay leaf to the carpet freshener.
 It leaves a nice smell and many insects dislike the smell so that’s a bonus.
 You can add more or less of the essential oils to fit your preference.

 If you don’t have cinnamon essential oils you can use ground cinnamon.
-Just be careful using it on light colored carpet, it can stain.
+Just be careful using it on a light colored carpet, it can stain.

 It’s a lot of fun to play around with scents for this carpet freshener.
 Lavender is a nice choice for bedrooms and I love to use peppermint during the holidays.
 The options are endless.